jayvdb/anzsrco/README.txt

 ANZSRC RDF ocnversion:
 ======================

-This project contains a set of pythonscripts to generate ANZSRC ontologies.
+This project contains a set of python scripts to generate ANZSRC ontologies.
+Python 2.7 and 3.3 or higher are supported.

 BUILD:
 ======